jibrilhaleemat/HR-Analysis/README.md

 ## Issues I Found

   .
-Some columns had blank / missing values,
+Some columns had blank / missing values
-	•	There were inconsistent formats, especially in date-related columns and also in salary too,
+	•	There were inconsistent formats, especially in date-related columns and also in salary too
-	•	Some text fields had extra spaces,
+	•	Some text fields had extra spaces
 	•	I also considered the possibility of duplicate records.

 ## What I Did to Clean the Data